rayford295/rayford295.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🗨 About Me
-My name is Yifan Yang, and I am currently pursuing a master's degree in spatial data science at the University of Southern California (https://www.usc.edu/).
-During my master's degree, I worked in Dr. John Wilson's laboratory, studying urban tree shade models.
-I will join the Department of Geography at Texas A&M University in August 2024 and become a Phd student of Dr. Lei Zou.
-Dr. Lei Zou’s laboratory is Geospatial Exploration and Resolution (GEAR) Lab.(https://www.geoearlab.com), our research direction is to build AGI models for solving problems such as natural disasters.
-We are also interested in explainability and responsible AI.
+My name is Yifan Yang, and I will join the Department of Geography at Texas A&M University in August 2024 and become a doctoral student of Dr. Zou Lei.
+Dr. Zou Lei’s laboratory is the Geospatial Exploration and Resolution (GEAR) Lab(https://www.geoearlab.com).
+Our research direction is to establish AGI models to solve problems in geography and other fields.
+We are also interested in explainable and responsible AI and GIS.

+Before entering PhD studies, I earned a master's degree in spatial data science from the University of Southern California (https://www.usc.edu/).
+During my master's degree, I worked in Dr. John Wilson's lab on models of urban tree shading(https://publicexchange.usc.edu/urban-trees-initiative/).

-Before that, I got a bachelor's degree in software engineering from Hainan University in China (https://www.hainanu.edu.cn/).
-I hope to use computer science and spatial science to make some contributions to the world.
+Before graduate school, I received a bachelor's degree in software engineering from Hainan University in China (https://www.hainanu.edu.cn/).
+I hope to use computer science and spatial science to make some contribution to the world.
 I am also an AI4science enthusiast.
-My hobbies are basketball, football, poker, and talk shows.
+My hobbies are basketball🏀, football⚽, poker🎴 and talk show🎆.

 # 📖 Educations
 - *2024.08 - 2028.05*, Phd, Geography, Texas A&M University, College Station, TX, USA